JoeyAlpha5/click2sure-assessment/README.md

 #### 1. Create User Enpoint

-To create a new user, you can use the django defualt url or append the following to the app url:
+To create a new user, you can use the django default url or append the following to the app url:

 ```
 /user/createUser